Neetx/sshdodge/README.md

 ---

 Tool developed to demonstrate the weakness of some ssh passwords.
-It bypasses fail to ban protection changing ip with anonsurf, after some attempts defined in input by user.
+It bypasses fail to ban protection changing ip with tor reload function, after some attempts defined in input by user.
 Use these tool with consciousness.

 Usage: